Welcome to Wei's

 But what goes on top of those plain pants has some life to it.
-Shirts have colour, and Wei’s has a great selection of Cinch, Artist, Wrangler, Roper and Panhandle, plus other brands.
+Shirts have colour, and Wei’s has a great selection of Cinch, Artist, Wrangler, Roper and Panhandle western shirts, plus other brands.

 When you want to blend in, blend in.
 Choose a small-checked plaid or design, or even paisley, to provide some colour.
 When you want to stand out, stand out.
 Western shirts have some of the wildest designs in fashion.
 Its Mexican heritage stands out with bold red, white, brown and black colours.
 Its Indigenous influences add variety with turquoise, yellow, orange and subdued greys, blues and off-whites.

 Wei’s Western Wear has the styles and designs to suit you, whether you’re dressing for work or play, for any occasion.